-Motley leads No. 5 Baylor again in 65-61 win over Texas Tech
+Motley's free throws lead No. 5 Baylor past Texas Tech 65-61

+WACO, Texas (AP) -- Johnathan Motley and No. 5 Baylor have moved on from the excitement of the first No. 1 ranking in school history, and the letdown that followed.

-WACO, Texas (AP) -- Johnathan Motley scored 25 points and No. 5 Baylor held on to beat Texas Tech 65-61 on Wednesday night for the Bears' 13th straight home victory.
+Motley scored 25 points, and the Bears held on to beat Texas Tech 65-61 on Wednesday night for their 13th straight home victory.
+It was Baylor's fourth straight win since a blowout loss at West Virginia right after moving to the top of the poll.

+The Bears (19-1, 7-1 Big 12) joined No. 2 Kansas atop the conference a night after three of the top four teams in the Top 25 lost.

+Gonzaga (20-0), the lone remaining unbeaten team in Division I, plays Thursday night.
+But the Bears won't be quite as concerned about where they fall before a visit to the Jayhawks for the conference lead next Wednesday.

+''I think it's one of those things where most recruits remember their first dunk but they don't remember the second, third or fourth or fifth,'' Baylor coach Scott Drew said. ''I think with us, that was a great honor for Baylor Nation.
+But again, our other goals are bigger than that.''

-A week after getting a career-high 32 points against Texas, Motley was 15 of 16 on free throws as the Bears (19-1, 7-1 Big 12) pulled even with second-ranked Kansas atop the Big 12 standings with a 26-9 advantage at the free throw line.
+A week after getting a career-high 32 points against Texas, Motley was 15 of 16 on free throws as the Bears had a 26-9 advantage at the free throw line.
 Baylor attempted 28 free throws to 10 for the Red Raiders.

-A night after three of the top four teams in the Top 25 lost, the Bears won their fourth straight since their only loss right after reaching No. 1 for the first time in school history.

-Justin Gray scored 12 points for the Red Raiders (14-6, 3-5), who dropped to 2-2 against ranked teams in Big 12 play.
+Aaron Ross scored 14 points for the Red Raiders (14-6, 3-5), who dropped to 2-2 against ranked teams in Big 12 play.
 It was their second straight loss after a 17-game home winning streak ended with Oklahoma State's first conference win following six losses.

 The Red Raiders had a chance to tie or go ahead trailing 63-61 in the final seconds, but Ishmail Wainright blocked a deep 3-point try by Keenan Evans.
 The Bears started celebrating a win, but the whistle blew with 0.5 seconds left.